codebuddies/codebuddies/readme.md

 Join us on Slack!
 You can get your invite by clicking on the Slack invite button and join the community by verifying your invitation through your e-mail!

+## How do I contribute to this project?
+**PLEASE go to _[contributing.md](contributing.md)_ and refer to the contribution steps listed there!** There are also helpful resources there, in case you get stuck.
+To add yourself as a contributor, please see the [How do I add myself as a contributor?](contributing.md#how-do-i-add-myself-as-a-contributor) section.

 ## What are you trying to build here?

 ![screenshot of what we're building](https://github.com/codebuddiesdotorg/codebuddies/raw/master/public/images/cb-example.png)